Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   Click this button to close the *Edit attribute set* view and return to the attribute set list.
 All changes are rejected.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
-The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+By default, the system languages **English (United States)** and **Deutsch (Deutschland)** are available in the drop-down list.
-  [comment]: <> (Is that right? -> language question)

 - [SAVE]
   Click this button to save the attribute set, close the *Edit attribute set* view and return to the attribute set list.

 - *Name (Language)*
-  Attribute set name in the selected language.
+  Click the field to edit the attribute set name in the selected language.

 - *Description (Language)*
-  Description to the attribute set in the selected language.
+  Click the field to edit the description to the attribute set in the selected language.

 - *Key*
   Attribute set key.
-The key is required for API access and must be system wide unique.
 In the *Edit attribute set* view, this field is locked.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the attribute set status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is enabled.